-At University Hospitals of Morecambe Bay NHS Foundation Trust, we believe that the provision of equality of opportunity to patients, their families and carers, and staff is fundamental to ensuring that our hospitals are a Great Place to be Cared For; Great Place to Work.
+At University Hospitals of Morecambe Bay NHS Foundation Trust, we believe that the provision of equality of opportunity to patients, their families and carers, and staff is fundamental to ensuring that our hospitals are a Great Place to be Cared For; a Great Place to Work.

 In addition to these minimum requirements, the Trust is working towards becoming a truly inclusive employer and service provider; which recognises and values differences, to create a culture and practices that recognise, respect, value and harness differences for the benefits of patients, carers, members of the public and employees.

-The Trust’s aim is to become ‘effortlessly inclusive’, and to consider and value all views in shaping both patient and employee experience.
+The Trust’s aim is to become ‘effortlessly inclusive' and to consider and value all views in shaping both patient and employee experience.